Chieze-Franklin/Bolt.js-Book/package-index.md

 # index

-This is the first UI endpoint that will be navigated to when your a UI for your app needs to be displayed.
+This is the first UI endpoint that will be navigated to when the UI for your app needs to be displayed.

 This endpoint must be implemented as a `GET`.